dart-backend/angel3-guide/guides/error-handling.md

 Of course, you will probably want to handle these errors, and potentially render views upon catching them.

-Fortunately, Angel runs every request in a `try`/`catch`, and gracefully intercepts exceptions.
-This enables Angel to catch errors on every request, and not crash the server.
+Fortunately, Angel3 runs every request in a `try`/`catch`, and gracefully intercepts exceptions.
+This enables Angel3 to catch errors on every request, and not crash the server.
 Unhandled errors are wrapped in instances of `AngelHttpException`, which can be handled as follows.

-You can also turn on the `useZone` flag in `AngelHttp` or another driver (i.e. HTTP/2) to run each request in its own `Zone`, though by Angel 2, this is no longer necessary.
+You can also turn on the `useZone` flag in `AngelHttp` or another driver (i.e. HTTP/2) to run each request in its own `Zone`, though by Angel3, this is no longer necessary.

 To provide custom error handling logic: